 In addition to her work with unions, Lauren also represents individuals in professional regulation matters at the College of Teachers and the College of Early Childhood Educators, and in long-term disability insurance benefits appeals and litigation.
 She also has experience in the field of workplace investigations.

-Lauren also presents at training sessions for union members, and she recently presented at a national education law conference.
+Lauren presents at training sessions for union members, and regularly presents at a national education law conference.